purchasingtoolpak/lanyon/_posts/2017-04-21-supplier-cost-improvement-template.md

 1. **The first section is completed by the supplier**.
 A description of the cost improvement idea is detailed.
 The supplier assesses the potential impacts to quality and the environment.
 A savings estimate is provided along with the costs to implement.
 2. **Procurement completes the second section.** Contract implications are reviewed and the buyer identifies the source of the cost improvement idea.
-3. **Section three is completed by R&D/Engineering.** The objections of this section is to scope the project.
+3. **Section three is completed by R&D/Engineering.** The objective of this section is to scope the project.
 Key areas to evaluate are challenges, risks, success factors and capital needs.
 A project feasibility rating is assigned.
 4. **The last section recommends next steps for the project.**

 If your organization has 25 key suppliers and each supplier provides 10 ideas - a total of 250 projects would need review.
-The objective is to identify projects with a high probability of success and above average cost benefits and minimal impact to quality or growth.
+The objective is to identify projects with a high probability of success and above average cost benefits with minimal impact to quality or growth.

 Here are some screen shots of the supplier cost improvement template:
 <div style="text-align:left" markdown="1">